-State and federal agencies, the City Council, and the public rely on information included in the financial statements and reports to make decisions.
-Management is responsible for designing and following internal controls that provide reasonable assurance the City's financial reporting is reliable and the financial statements and related notes are accurate.
-The City prepares its financial statements in accordance with generally accepted accounting principles.
+State and federal agencies, City officials and the public rely on information included in the financial statements and reports to make decisions.
+City management is responsible for designing and following internal controls that provide reasonable assurance the City's financial reporting is reliable and accurate.